xmartlabs/fountain-docs/NetworkDataSourceAdapter.md

 }
 ```

-It has two main features:
+Its two main features are:
 - **Fetch** a page
 - **Check** if a page can be fetched.

 # Page Fetcher
-Page fetcher is an structure with enables the library to fetch an specific page from a service call.
+Page fetcher is a structure that enables the library to fetch a specific page from a service call.
 There are 3 page fetchers, one for each library module.
 - [CoroutinePageFetcher](CoroutineNetworkDataSourceAdapter.md#coroutine-page-fetcher)
 - [RetrofitPageFetcher](RetrofitNetworkDataSourceAdapter.md#retrofit-page-fetcher)